Dark matter scattering in astrophysical media: collective effects: White dwarfs

 where we have used $\mu_{\chi i} \simeq m_\chi$, since we are interested in the small-$m_\chi$ regime.
 Since $c_s < v_\chi \ll v_F$, the resonant scattering rate is much smaller than the naive rate unless $m_\chi \gg E_F$, as illustrated in Figure~\ref{fig_wdhv}.

+For low-velocity ions, the scattering rate in Eq.~\eqref{eq_gnm} is a good approximation to the no-mixing scattering rate obtained from modelling the ions as a free gas (since, as per Eq.~\eqref{eq_gnme}, the no-mixing scattering rate from electrons is much smaller).
+Furthermore, since the imaginary part of the ion contribution to $\Pi_L$ is unimportant for the resonant scattering rate into phonons, and the real part of the ion contribution is very similar for a free gas or a zero-velocity model (at the momentum transfers of interest), the resonant rate $\Gamma_{\rm res}$ computed above is very close to the full scattering rate for the free ion gas model.
+Consequently, the small $\Gamma_{\rm res} / \Gamma_{\rm no-mix}$ ratio in Eq.~\eqref{eq_gratio} corresponds to a strong cancellation between the $\Pi_i^{XX}$ and mixing terms in Eq.~\eqref{eq_pxxitot}.

-We can understand why this suppression arsies by considering the kinematics of scattering with low-velocity ions.
+This cancellation arises because of the kinematics of scattering with low-velocity ions.
 To scatter off a stationary ion, we need $q_0 = q^2/(2m_i)$, so $q_0/q = q/(2m_i) \le m_\chi v_\chi / m_i$.
 For small $m_\chi$, this phase velocity is $\ll c_s$.
-Consequently, the ion contribution to $\Pi_L$, which is $\propto 1/q_0^2$, is much larger than the electron contribution on the dispersion relation.
-This means that we get strong cancellation from mixing with the longitudinal photon.
+Consequently, the ion contribution to $\Pi_L$, which is $\propto 1/q_0^2$, is much larger than the electron contribution.
+Since the $\Pi_i^{XX}$ term is also dominated by the ion contribution (for a free ion gas model), we obtain a cancellation between this term and the mixing term in Eq.~\eqref{eq_pxxitot}, similarly to a dark photon mediator.
 Both this example, and the electron-coupled vector example above, illustrate that even for mediators other than dark photons, collective effects can give rise to parametrically large differences between the full and naive calculations (and that these can be either enhancements or suppressions).